Written by Jeff Larason

 - Wear your seatbelt:

 It is safer.
 Seat belts save lives.
-You are less likely to be injured in an accident and will be better prepared to deal with an emergency situation if you are wearing your seat belt.
+You are less likely to be injured in a crash and will be better prepared to deal with an emergency situation if you are wearing your seat belt.
 If you need to take emergency action while driving, a seat belt can help to keep you better posi-tioned behind the wheel so that you can more effectively maintain control of your vehicle.
 More information: buckleupamerica.org